 The short answer is that staff have to stay somewhere, and you can't have a convention without them.
 One of the few perks of being on staff is that you don't have to worry about where you're going to stay, but putting up nearly 800 people for 3-5 nights doesn't come cheap.
 It's in the best interest of the convention to put the staff up in the cheapest, closest hotel that we can fit into, and there are only so many rooms available.

-Inside the WEWCC, Centerplate is the only vendor allowed to sell any kind of food, and their prices are generally considered high.
-However, there are plenty of nearby locations within easy walking distance, and a map will be provided with your convention materials.
+Inside the WEWCC, Centerplate is the premier catering partner.
+Additionally, there are plenty of nearby locations within easy walking distance, and a map will be provided with your convention materials.
 DC's nearby Chinatown area is filled with restaurants, and there are many nearby fast-food and takeout places.
 Another option is to bring your own food and keep it at your hotel room or in your car.
-Remember, you aren't supposed to bring outside food into the WEWCC, so if you've smuggled in some snacks, be discreet about it and clean up after yourself.
+Remember, outside food and beverages are not allowed inside the WEWCC.

 Make sure you get at least one good meal in every day -- a real meal with real nutrition.
 (Ramen won't cut it, not by itself.)
 And make sure you drink plenty of water, not just fruit juice or sodas or coffee.
 If you pass out on us, we'll be annoyed.

 You have located an Easter egg!
 Now try to find Waldo, but beware the KoLG or it's back to Start!

 Otakon makes every effort to accommodate the needs of our diverse membership.
 If you have special needs, please let us know so we can ensure accommodations are available.
 Typically, these services can include interpreters for the deaf and access in getting around the WEWCC for those with limited mobility.

 For those who need sign language interpreters, we need to know in advance to make the arrangements; alternatively, we'll be glad to work with you to get your usual interpreter access.